Working dir and database config file

 Hello, I found this project is very interesting and I would like to participate of the development.
 That is why I would like to propose you to extend some features.
 Lot of thanks, because your software can connect on the server by SSH.
 My idea is very simple I want to make SQL maintenance (like a query "OPTIMIZE") and a maintenance script for the site.
 All this for CMS like Prestashop, Drupal and WordPress ...
 Thank you for listening Christophe.

-Posted by Christophe Sonntag almost 8 years ago
+Posted by Christophe Sonntag about 8 years ago

 When I run this command : /opt/electric_sheep/bin/electric_sheep Unable to evaluate /opt/electric_sheep/bin/Sheepfile I didn't find clearly where the configuration file has to be (http://www.electricsheep.io/docs/getting-started) But we can use -c command to play with.
 Maybe it would be cool to explain that on the getting-started page ;)